Reebok: 2000s

 Former Reebok headquarters in Canton, Massachusetts, U.S.

 In 2001, Reebok hired Peter Arnell with the Arnell Group as its lead marketing agency, which created several advertising campaigns, including a successful series of Terry Tate commercials.
 The agency also helped develop the Yao Ming line, and the fashion-oriented Rbk brand.
 In December, Jay Margolis was named as Reebok's president and COO.
 After launching retail flagship stores in China, Dhaka, London, Los Angeles, New York, Philadelphia and Tokyo, Margolis resigned in October 2004.
 Fireman took over as president after signing a new long-term employment agreement with the Reebok board of directors.
-In 2016, Reebok announced it would move its global headquarters from Canton to Boston with intentions to lay off about 300 employess as part of the move.
+In 2016, Reebok announced it would move its global headquarters from Canton to Boston with intentions to lay off about 300 employees as part of the move.

+Reebok continued to expand in sports in the 2000s.
+In tennis, Reebok signed Venus Williams in 1995 to a five-year, $12 million contract when she was 15, later renewing the partnership in December 2000 with a reported $40 million, five-year deal described at the time as the richest endorsement contract ever for a female athlete; the company also held endorsement deals with Andy Roddick (2000–2005), Michael Chang, and Patrick Rafter.
+In soccer, Reebok manufactured kits for Liverpool F.C. from 1996 to 2006, Bolton Wanderers (whose home ground was named the Reebok Stadium from 1997 to 2014), and Manchester City, while endorsing players including Ryan Giggs, Thierry Henry, Dennis Bergkamp, Andriy Shevchenko, and Iker Casillas.
+Reebok also held league-wide licensing agreements during this period with the NFL (2002–2011), NBA (2001–2006), NHL, MLB, and MLS.